-- most important is how well you have explained the computational methodology to the audience (see above). - scientific content: is the provided information correct? - your ability to answer questions correctly and adequately. - did you "reach" the audience?
-Was the presentation interesting and/or fascinating? - we will not judge the quality of your spoken English!
+- scientific content: is the provided information correct? - Your ability to answer questions correctly and adequately. - Did you "reach" the audience?
+Was the presentation interesting and/or fascinating? - We will not judge the quality of your spoken English!

 Some hints about good Powerpoint Overheads: